scottybeegood/pt-tutor/README.md

 # pt-tutor
-Welcome to `pt-tutor`, the repo powering the Fala Português app!
+Welcome to `pt-tutor`, the repository powering the Fala Português app!

 # About Fala Português!
 Fala Português is a Portuguese tutoring platform designed with the following principles:
 1. Real-time feedback is super valuable _during_ foreign language conversations
 2. New vocabulary should be introduced gradually, with emphasis dedicated to previously used vocabulary so that learning is re-enforced
 3. Language learning is most effective when it's categorized to real life circumstances
 4. Eeryone loves a good little progress bar